Wells Fargo sees no end yet to sales scandal costs, gets tax boost

-The third-largest U.S. bank by assets set aside a $3.25 billion (£2.4 billion) reserve to cover litigation related to fake accounts and other customer issues in its fourth-quarter earnings on Friday.
+The third-largest U.S. bank by assets set aside a $3.25 billion reserve to cover litigation related to fake accounts and other customer issues in its fourth-quarter earnings on Friday.

 Since then, it has discovered other problems in businesses ranging from mortgages to foreign exchange trading, while the number of possibly made-up accounts swelled to 3.5 million.